 The unit ACMAIM404 Collaborate in planning sedation and anaesthesia of large animals in emergency field situations describes the skills and knowledge required to contribute to assessing and evaluating sedation and anaesthesia needs of large animals in emergency field situations as part of a team responding to an incident.
 It does not include administering drugs for sedation or anaesthesia.
 The unit applies to experienced people responding to incidents in field situations where large animals are compromised or injured.
-They are required to work with others to plan and discuss sedation and anaesthesia needs of animals in unpredictable and potentially dangerous situations.
+They are required to work with others to plan and discuss sedation and anaesthesia needs of animals to assist with the safety of people and the care, recovery and welfare of animals in unpredictable and potentially dangerous situations.